jthulhu/beans/doc/src/concepts/parser.md

-The parser is given a stream of tokens, which is a "flat" representation of the input, in the sense that every part of it is at the same leve, and should transform it into a Concrete Syntax Tree (CST).
+The parser is given a stream of tokens, which is a "flat" representation of the input, in the sense that every part of it is at the same level, and should transform it into a Concrete Syntax Tree (CST).

 > Note: a CST is a tree whose leaves are terminals, and no inner node
 > is a terminal.
-It represents a way the input was understood.
+It represents the way the input was understood.
 For
 > instance, given the input `1+2*3`, a CST could be
 > ```
 >           Expression